| Title: | Sensitivity Analysis Tools for Dependence and Asymptotic Dependence |

 A numeric value for the maximal thickness of edges in |

-It returns both (or one among) the empirical tail dependograph and the empirical inverse extremal coefficients graph of the sample
+It returns both (or one among) the empirical tail dependograph and the empirical inverse extremal coefficients graph of the sample.

 The empirical tail dependograph represents the pairwise empirical tail superset importance coefficients, see Mercadier, C. and Roustant, O. (2019).

-These indices are computed by the function tsicEmp
+These indices are computed by the function tsicEmp.

 It measures how much a pair of components (included supersets of this pair of components) is involved in the asymptotic dependence of the sample.